timheilman/latin/README.md

 all.
 (See http://rs.io/anki-tips/ ).
 Instead, all the subjects I'm interested in knowing are interspersed in a single deck, and I can separate out just Wheelock by searching upon the Source field rather than using any more than a single unfiltered deck.
-If you haven't tried one-deck reviewing, I recommend you do, I did on the advice of an Internet blog (thank you, random person!) and it's definitely a keener way to review cards.

 Field "Chapter" is the earliest chapter in which the Latin forms on the front of the note were introduced.